Home » Recipe Index » Recipes » Easy Pork Jerky Recipe (Bak Kwa – Chinese Sweet BBQ Pork)

 Ingredient Notes

-Shao Xing Wine – This cooking wine will add fragrance to the jerky.
+Shao Xing wine – This Chinese cooking wine adds a subtle fragrance and enhances the overall flavor of the pork jerky.

 Be sure to check out the full recipe and ingredient list below